-Southfield (formally Royal Oak branch campus) - E40479
+Southfield (additional location) - E40479

 Students who apply for and complete the steps necessary to participate in Federal Student Aid (Title IV) programs will receive a college financing plan which will outline the total cost of the program and estimated financial aid eligibility.
 College financing plans may be sent electronically to students and parents (if dependent student).
 Students and parents (Dependent Students) will be required to accept the awards electronically or with written authorization.